Planning and Optimizing Warehouse Layout For Supply Chain Impact

 - Post Implementation

 When deciding on the layout for a warehouse, the objectives should clearly be defined.
 The objectives should be aligned with the overall warehousing strategy of the company.
-Objectives can be defined at a high level such as to reduce warehousing costs or to provide maximum customer service.
+Objectives can be defined at a high level such as reducing warehousing costs or providing maximum customer service.